-2. BYOD makes employees more productive and happier
+2. Does BYOD makes employees more productive and happy?

 If you already have a device you love and are familiar with using, why would you want to switch devices for work?
 People are more productive using technology and tools they are familiar with.
 With SaaS, cloud, and app-based tools throughout the enterprise, there is less of a need to standardize around a single computer, smartphone, or operating system.
 It makes sense to allow people to use their own devices at work.